deepikachhillar/deepikachhillar.github.io/index.md

 group: research
 ---

 I am a doctoral student of Organizational Theory and Strategy in Business Administration at the Gies College of Business, University of Illinois at Urbana-Champaign.
 I am currently in my fourth year of graduate studies.
-My research interests are three-fold: (a) Organizational Culture (b) Governance of AI and Big Data and (c) Innovation Ecosystems
+My research interests are two-fold: (a) Organizational Culture, and (b) Governance of AI and Big Data.

 Below is a list of my current and inactive projects.